 Medical Education - Virginia Commonwealth University Medical College

 Undergraduate - Allegheny College

 - Internal Medicine - Nephrology

-Kidney and Pancreas Transplantation, kidney failure in non-renal transplantation, polycystic kidney disease, angiomyolipomas, glomerulonephritis
+Kidney and Pancreas Transplantation, kidney failure in non-renal transplantation, polycystic kidney disease, angiomyolipomas, glomerulonephritis, amyloidosis

 Research & Publications